sevenwhiteclouds/bingehive/README.md

 * **Additional Dependencies**
   * Multer - Used for profile picture file uploading from the user
   * Tingle - Used for modals
-  * Cropper - Used for cropping user seleted images client side
+  * Cropper - Used for cropping user selected images client side

 ## Explore the Code

 You can explore BingeHive's code base by navigating to the `src` directory found in this GitHub repository.
 Alternatively, you can simply click this [link](https://github.com/sevenwhiteclouds/bingehive/tree/master/src) to take you there directly.

 ```javascript